Skip to Content

 Hyperbaric oxygen therapy (HBOT) treatment

-Wound healing is a complex process that may require specialized intervention, such as that provided by HBOT.
-HBOT is a safe, effective method of providing oxygen for healing chronic wounds.
+Wound healing is a complex process that may require specialized intervention.
+HBOT is a safe, effective method for providing oxygen to heal chronic wounds.
 This treatment promotes vascular formation, encourages the body's healing cells and inhibits bacterial growth.

 How HBOT works

 HBOT takes place inside a hyperbaric chamber.
 This chamber is pressurized with compressed air to a pressure that is two to three times higher than usually exposed to at sea level.
-This increase in pressure allows oxygen to be delivered to affected wounds as the patient breathes up to 100 percent oxygen through a treatment hood.
+This increase in pressure allows oxygen to be delivered to affected wounds as you breathe up to 100 percent oxygen through a treatment hood.

-Our assistants and a supervising physician closely monitor patients at all times.
+Our assistants and a supervising physician will closely monitor you at all times.
 A typical treatment takes two hours.
-Depending on the diagnosis and outcomes, a patient may receive daily treatment for 20 to 40 days.
+Depending on the diagnosis and outcomes, you may receive daily treatment for 20 to 40 days.

 Our chambers can comfortably accommodate up to three patients and one attendant.
 Additionally, our staff is fully qualified and accredited by the National Board of Diving and Hyperbaric Medical Technology.